rowanterra/Data_Analysis/Double Y Axes Graphic/Double_Y_README.md

-# Read Me for Double Y Axis Graphic
+# Read Me for Double Y Axes Graphic
 The graphics created in this file are for a generic microbiological test looking at how a certain level of chemical impacts the growth of a bacterial strain and the pH.

 ### Prerequisites: